Medventions Toronto

 What You'll Gain

-– A launchpad for careers in medtech innovation, startups, or clinical entrepreneurship
+• A launchpad for careers in medtech innovation, entrepreneurship, research, and industry

 Compensation

 This is a temporary full-time, paid internship.
-Compensation will be commensurate with experience.
+Compensation will be commensurate with experience and aligned with program funding guidelines.

 How to apply

-2. a cover letter (maximum 1 page) addressed to Dr. Ahmed Nasef,
+2. Cover Letter (maximum 1 page) addressed to:

 3. Academic transcript(s) (undergraduate and graduate, if applicable)